tituschewxj/silagazette/README.md

 -   The search feature comprises of document search with [Elasticlunr.js](http://elasticlunr.com/) and searching by tags.
 The search results are paginated for ease of viewing.
 -   It uses [Tailwind](https://tailwindcss.com/) for it's user interface, with responsive UI and icons from [Boxicons](boxicons.com).

-## Adding Files

-You will need a GitHub account and be a collaborator of this project.
-You should be able to add files from directly GitHub.

-To add posts, navigate to the `posts/` folder and add the markdown file following the template.
-Make sure to follow the frontmatter format.
-Put `hidden: true` to hide a post.
-Ensure that every field is filled in the frontmatter (Put `''` or `""` if the field is unused or `[]` if there are no tags.).
-For more information on markdown syntax, you can refer to [this guide](https://www.markdownguide.org/basic-syntax/).

-To add images, navigate to the `public/images` folder.
-Note that the image link in the markdown needs to be configured correctly for it to render.
-(Note: You can organize the images into subfolders if necessary.)

-Note that a thumbnail image is required for each post.

 ## Set up guide

 1. Clone the repository and navigate into the root directory of the project.